San Francisco: Mexican era (1821–1848)

-In 1821, the Californias were ceded to Mexico by Spain.
+In 1821, Spain ceded the Californias to Mexico.
 The extensive California mission system gradually lost its influence during the period of Mexican rule, although it was not until 1833 that the missions would be secularized.
 Agricultural land became largely privatized as ranchos, as was occurring in other parts of California.
 Coastal trade increased, including a half-dozen barques from various Atlantic ports which regularly sailed in California waters.

-With the enactment of the Mexican Secularization Act of 1833, the missions were made to divest themselves of their extensive landholdings and emancipate the indigenous people under their control.
+With the enactment of the Mexican Secularization Act of 1833, the missions were required to divest themselves of their extensive landholdings and emancipate the indigenous people under their control.
 As part of the process of secularization, Governor José Figueroa opened up San Francisco to civilian settlement.
 Prior to secularization, the only settlements in San Francisco had been the military settlement at the Presidio and the religious settlement at Mission Dolores.
-In 1835, the Presidio garrison, commanded by Mariano Vallejo, relocated to the Presidio of Sonoma, which was regarded as needing a greater military presence due the proximity of the Russian settlement at Fort Ross.
+In 1835, the Presidio garrison, commanded by Mariano Vallejo, relocated to the Presidio of Sonoma, which was regarded as needing a greater military presence due to the proximity of the Russian settlement at Fort Ross.
 Only a small detachment remained at the Presidio of San Francisco.
 Mission Dolores sold most of its property in 1836, retaining only the church and related structures.